truekas/PencilSharpener/README.md

 > DURING THE EXPLOIT, MAKE SURE THE CHROMEBOOK STAYS PLUGGED IN TO A CHARGER AT ALL TIMES (EXCEPT WHILE BRIDGING THE WP PINS).
 THE SYSTEM WILL BRICK IF THIS IS NOT FOLLOWED.

 > [!IMPORTANT]
-> This writeup is for educational purposes only.
-Do not use this exploit on your organization's systems without permission.
-Remember that your orginization's Chromebook is not your personal device.
-Nobody is responsible for any touble that happens because of this exploit.
+> This exploit is for non-factory keyrolled Ti50 systems only, which means that your Chromebook had its shim keys changed in an update and not during assembly.
+We are not responsible for any damage done to your organization or your device.
+This writeup is for educational purposes only.

 ## Hey There!
 If you're looking at this writeup, this exploit has been patched.
 Recently, Google pushed a security update that detects changes to the write-protected (read-only) portion of the Chromebook's firmware.
 This prevents the use of this exploit on v133 and above.